 Eighteen months later, here we are.
-We are able to move more freely, and are forever thankful to be seeing the smiling faces of our residents again, who we missed so much last summer.
+We can move more freely and are forever thankful to see our residents' smiling faces again, who we missed so much last summer.
 And yet, 18 months later, we are still in a pandemic.

 Last summer, Executive Director Jami Gross (now the ED at Fellowship Square Surprise) wrote a blog post about those who are most vulnerable to the effects of COVID-19:

 "Less than 1% of the population will continue to be affected.
 This population includes our people; our employees, our residents.
 1% may seem insignificant, until that number affects you."

 For Fully Vaccinated Individuals...

 My office is in Fellowship Square, in Independent Living, where masks are optional for those who are vaccinated.
 Even still, I sometimes hesitate when getting up from my desk to go into the Lobby – should I bring my mask?
 I'm vaccinated, but I still can't shake the urge for extra precaution.
 Plus, after 12 months of wearing a mask, it feels weird to walk around without one.
 I certainly have one if I'm heading over to Assisted Living, where regulations state that everyone must wear a mask, regardless of vaccination status.
 And because it is not necessary for me to be in the Health Care Center, I haven't entered the building in 18 months out of an abundance of precaution.